-A Safety Committee is created each school year.
+A Safety Committee, within School Site Council, is created each school year and includes a school administrator, staff, and parents.

 The purpose of the committee is to review the Safety Plan on a continual basis and make any amendments which are deemed necessary in order to ensure the site is adhering to the highest standards.